21. December 2020.

 Our first objective is to identify how politicians and public figures talk about Roma people, how much space Roma people get to form the public opinion about them.
 In connection with this, we aim to reveal how different political narratives impact current Roma and non-Roma relations (prejudice, discrimination, violence, as well as helping and anti-discrimination efforts).

 Our second objective is to evaluate and improve existing anti-discrimination interventions in order to efficiently reduce prejudice towards the Roma in Europe.
-In order to attain these objectives, we will carry out:
+In order to attain these objectives, we carried out:

-Based on the results of the PolRom project and the latest findings of social psychology in the field of prejudice reduction, social change, and effective interventions, we are committed to develop a toolkit that will help to design new or improve existing anti-discrimination interventions.
+Based on the results of the PolRom project and the latest findings of social psychology in the field of prejudice reduction, social change, and effective interventions, we developed a toolkit that will help to design new or improve existing anti-discrimination interventions.